HCLarsen/devman/README.md

 ### Adding an existing project to the devman configuration

 The Development Manager keeps track of projects through an internal list.
 You can add an existing project on your computer to this list using the -a(--add) flag.
 The format for this flag is `devman -a [project ID] [project folder]`.
-As with the -n flag, if the project folder is omitted, then it is taken to assume that the project ID and project folder are the same.
+As with the -n flag, if the project folder is omitted, then it is taken to assume that the project folder is the lowercase of the project ID.
 As such, devman will return an error if there are any spaces in the project ID.

 ```
 devman - a "Test Project" test